What is Laser Metal Deposition?

 Different powders can be premixed before injection or several different powders from multiple containers can be used to create a custom alloy.
 Additionally, by combining different metals and alloys, sandwich structures can be produced.
 Material combinations that are difficult to achieve with traditional methods can be generated with LMD and include titanium-tantalum, iron-tantalum, and iron copper.

-Laser metal deposition makes tougher dies for car manufacture
+Tougher dies for car manufacture

 Forming dies, used in automotive production, are subject to enormous strain and wear rapidly.
 They require regular maintenance and frequent replacement.
 With even small dies costing thousands of euros, this becomes an expensive overhead.